bontchev/ipphoney/README.md

-# IPPHoney: an Internet Printig Protocol Honeypot
+# IPPHoney: an Internet Printing Protocol Honeypot

 This is a honeypot simulating a printer that supports the Internet Printing Protocol and is exposed to the Internet.
 It uses ideas from various other